 NOAA's Ocean Exploration Program has developed alliances with aquariums and science centers across the country.
 Via a group of trained Ocean Exploration program facilitators, these locations provide two onsite professional development offeringsto teachers each year.

 Interact with some of the talented explorers who study the ocean world.
 From underwater pilots to research scientists, these marine mentors will provide students with first-hand knowledge of exciting careers through their video interviews, profiles, and mission logs.
-Join us for interactive video webcasts, and text-based forums with several ocean explorers.

 Team up with other players around the globe or your classroom to solve the puzzle.
 Help the group by revealing one more piece of the hidden picture.